node-real/megafuel-client-example/readme.md

 The client implementation follows the API standards of [BEP-414](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP-414.md).
 The examples include:

-- Wallet integration
+- Wallet integration: The wallet can detect transactions eligible for sponsorship through MegaFuel's API, and send these sponsorship-eligible transactions via the paymaster.
-- Centralized Exchange (CEX) integration
+- Centralized Exchange (CEX) integration: Token issuers promote the adoption of their tokens by sponsoring CEX users to withdraw funds with zero gas fees.
+The CEX then manages this sponsorship policy through MegaFuel's interface.
-- Payment gateway integration
+- Payment gateway integration: The payment gateway sponsors consumers to pay with ERC20 tokens without incurring gas fees, using MegaFuel to manage the sponsorship policy.

 ## Network Endpoint